Petroleum History Society logo

 • We also sponsored a series of radio docudramas along with audio teaching materials for use in schools.

-• The Society has also established a scholarship at the University of Calgary to support graduate research into petroleum history in Canada.
+• The Society also has a scholarship at the University of Calgary to support graduate research into petroleum history in Canada.

 • We had a chair on the advisory board for Turner Valley's Hell's Half-Acre Interpretive Centre.